Here’s What Many White Christians Fail To Understand About The NFL Protests

 He quotes a passage in the Bible which states that faith without action is dead.
 For Reid, kneeling for the anthem to bring attention to police killings of unarmed black people was an act of faith.

-It was just as much an act of faith as Tebow’s choice to kneel down and pray.
+It was just as much an act of faith as Tebow’s choice to kneel down and pray to celebrate a touchdown.

 “I knew I needed to stand up for what is right,” Reid writes.

-Note: Clarification: This article has been updated to clarify that Tim Tebow often knelt in prayer to celebrate touchdowns.